vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/omnia_startup.rst

       ./omnia.sh -uninstall playbook

-Access the OMNIA Core Container
+Access the Omnia Core Container
 ----------------------------------------

-You can access the OMNIA Core Container using either of the following methods:
+You can access the Omnia Core Container using either of the following methods:

-1. **Podman**: To access the OMNIA Core Container using Podman, run the following command:
+1. **Podman**: To access the Omnia Core Container using Podman, run the following command:

         podman exec -it -u root omnia_core bash